mickiedd/carnd_t1p5/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and at last decided to use orient = 9, pixel per cell equal to 8, cell per block equal to 2.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).